The History of the New Zealand Orchid Society

 Secretary/Treasurer: AE Brownlie.

-Initial annual subscriptions was set at One Pound, One Shilling (over $100 in today’s money!).
+The initial annual subscription was set at One Pound, One Shilling (over $100 in today’s money!).

-At the second Auckland meeting in June 1948, it was agreed that “provision be made for branches to be formed in other centres and the policy of affiliation payment be decided at a later date”, allowing for the formation of other societies throughout the country in their local areas, but stay affiliated to the NZOS, thus creating a society representing the whole of New Zealand.
+At the second Auckland meeting in June 1948, it was agreed that “provision be made for branches to be formed in other centres and the policy of affiliation payment be decided at a later date”, allowing for the formation of other societies throughout the country in their local areas, but stay affiliated to the New Zealand Orchid Society, thus creating a society representing the whole of New Zealand.

-The first orchid show of the New Zealand Orchid Society was held in conjunction with the Auckland Horticultural Councils’ show on 8 & 9 September 1949, with over 6000 people attending.
+The first orchid show of the New Zealand Orchid Society was held in conjunction with the Auckland Horticultural Council’s show on 8th & 9th September 1949, with over 6000 people attending.

-In 1961, the New Zealand Orchid Society moved the show to the Auckland Town Hall on Queen St.
+In 1961, the New Zealand Orchid Society moved the show to the Auckland Town Hall on Queen Street.

 In 1965, the New Zealand Orchid Society moved the show again, this time to the Mt.
 Albert War Memorial Hall.

-The move was to incorporate both shows and meetings nights, and this is where it remained for the next 50 years.
+The move was to incorporate both shows and meeting nights, and this is where it remained for the next 50 years.

-In 1958 the then President, Bill Potter, and Secretary, Albert Blackmore, of the New Zealand Orchid Society decided to study the judging rules of several overseas societies, and eventually, the NZOS executive decided to adopt a modified version of the New South Wales Orchid Society’s judging rules and to elect judges and a Registrar of Awards.
+In 1958, the then President, Bill Potter, and Secretary, Albert Blackmore, of the New Zealand Orchid Society decided to study the judging rules of several overseas societies, and eventually, the New Zealand Orchid Societ executive decided to adopt a modified version of the New South Wales Orchid Society’s judging rules and to elect judges and a Registrar of Awards.

 And so, the New Zealand Orchid Society’s judging system was born.
 On 6 September 1959, the first panel of judges were appointed.